 4. Something We Share

-One of the finest zoom games to play with coworkers is Something in Common.
+One of the finest Zoom games to play with coworkers is Something in Common.
 It's a wonderful method to foster a relaxed setting where coworkers can get to know one another.

 You should prepare breakout spaces for your coworkers so they can play.
 Maximum occupancy should be five individuals per room.

-After that, you'll divide your team into smaller groups so that everyone may chat to one another and discover what they have in common that is most distinctive.
+After that, you'll divide your team into smaller groups so that everyone can chat to one another and discover what they have in common that is most distinctive.
 By adding criteria, such as identifying the most distinctive similarity excluding physical traits or locations, or by including categories like education or hobbies, you can make each round a little bit more difficult than the previous one.

-There aren't any winners in this Zoom team building activity per se, but everyone comes out ahead because they have stronger bonds with their coworkers.
+There aren't any winners in this Zoom team-building activity per se, but everyone comes out ahead because they have stronger bonds with their coworkers.

 If you enjoy icebreakers, you should look over our list of 300 icebreaker questions created specifically for work groups.
 It will provide you with a wealth of ideas for amusing inquiries to make to learn more about your coworkers.